dojo/docs/dojo/index.rst

   A string containing the current locale as defined by Dojo

-* `dojo.setContext <dojo/setContext>`_

-  Changes the behavior of many core Dojo functions that deal with namespace and DOM lookup

 * `dojo.version <dojo/version>`_

   The current version number of Dojo

-* `dojo.withDoc <dojo/withDoc>`_

-  Call callback with documentObject as dojo.doc

-* `dojo.withGlobal <dojo/withGlobal>`_

-  Call callback with globalObject as dojo.global and globalObject.document as dojo.doc

 * `dojo._Url <dojo/Url>`_